djunamay/apoe4myelin/README.md

 ***This repository contains code to reproduce the analyses presented in***
 # APOE4 impairs myelination via cholesterol dysregulation in oligodendrocytes

-**Joel W. Blanchard<sup>1,2,7</sup>, Leyla Anne Akay<sup>1,2,3</sup>, Jose Davila-Velderrain<sup>1,2,3,8</sup>, Djuna von Maydel<sup>1,2,3</sup>**, Hansruedi Mathys<sup>1,2,9, Shawns M. Davidson<sup>6</sup>, Audrey Effenberger<sup>1,2</sup>, Michael Bula1<sup>2</sup>, Martin Kahn<sup>1,2</sup>, Cristina Blanco<sup>1,2</sup>, Emre Agbas<sup>1,2</sup>, Ayesha Ng<sup>1,2</sup>, Xueqiao Jiang<sup>1,2</sup>, Yuan-Ta Lin<sup>1,2</sup>, Liwang Liu<sup>1,2</sup>, Tak Ko<sup>1</sup>, William T. Ralvenius<sup>1,2</sup>, David A. Bennett<sup>5</sup>, Hugh P. Cam<sup>1,2</sup>, *Manolis Kellis<sup>3,4</sup>, Li-Huei Tsai<sup>1,2,4</sup>*

-1. Picower Institute for Learning and Memory, Massachusetts Institute of Technology, Massachusetts Institute of Technology, Cambridge, MA 02139, USA,
-2. Department of Brain and Cognitive Sciences, Massachusetts Institute of Technology, Massachusetts Institute of Technology, Cambridge, MA 02139, USA.
-3. MIT Computer Science and Artificial Intelligence Laboratory, Cambridge, MA 02139, USA.
-4. Broad Institute of Harvard and MIT, Cambridge, MA 02139, USA.
-5. Rush Alzheimer’s Disease Center, Rush University Medical Center, Chicago, IL USA.
-6. Lewis-Sigler Institute for Integrative Genomics, Princeton University, Princeton New Jersey.
-7. Current address: Department of Neuroscience, Black Family Stem Cell Institute, Ronald M. Loeb Center for Alzheimer’s Disease, Icahn School of Medicine at Mt.
-Sinai, New York, NY 10029
-8. Current address: Human Technopole, Viale Rita Levi-Montalcini 1, 20157, Milan, Italy
-9. Current address: Department of Neurobiology, University of Pittsburgh, Pittsburgh, PA 15261

-**These authors contributed equally**\
-*To whom correspondence should be addressed: lhtsai@mit.edu, manoli@mit.edu*B
+Find the corresponding paper [here]().
 ### Data availability
-- If you would like to *process the raw Fastq* files and associated metadata, these files can be downloaded [here](link to synapse). [coming soon]
+- If you would like to *process the raw Fastq* files and associated metadata, these files can be downloaded [here](link to synapse fastq files)
-- If you would like to *perform your own quality control and celltype annotation* on the aggregated counts matrix and associated metadata, that data can be found [here](link to synapse).
-- If you would like to *access the fully-processed, annotated, and qc-ed data*, that data can be found [here](https://www.dropbox.com/sh/8i8hhvsyzoqdpzu/AAB8uV6pHN56OvFoRJF3Keqea?dl=0).
+- If you would like to *access the fully-processed, annotated, and qc-ed data*, that data can be found [here](link to single cell experiment object).
+- All other datasets needed for this analysis are available through [OSF](https://osf.io/uyczk/).

 ### Reproduce analyses and plots
 Follow these instructions to reproduce analyses and plots, as shown in the paper.